Ph.D. Candidate · Experimental Condensed Matter & Spintronics

 Working on magnetic sensing or flexible devices?

-I’m glad to talk about research, collaborations, and measurement.
+I'm glad to talk about research, collaborations, and measurement problems worth solving.

 Contact